Search

 Drawbacks to having more than one HSA

-For some people, though, multiple HSAs bring disadvantages:
+For some people, though, multiple HSAs could bring some disadvantages:

 • It can be difficult to manage multiple accounts.
 You have to keep an eye on balances, and you must maintain records for each account showing how you spent the funds.